Franklin F. Kuo: Advisor to China's Internet

 In 1982, ACM sent an official delegation to China.
-Dr. Kuo was a member of the delegation and established relationships with members of the Chinese university computing establishment.
-In 1984, the World Bank invited Dr. Kuo to consult with Chinese universities to learn how to use the new Honeywell computers that World Bank had purchased.
+Kuo was a member of the delegation and established relationships with members of the Chinese university computing establishment.
+In 1984, the World Bank invited Kuo to consult with Chinese universities to learn how to use the new Honeywell computers that World Bank had purchased.
 He worked with Shanghai Jiao Tong University to teach computer networking.
-After that time, Dr. Kuo continued his working relationship with China's networking establishment.
+After that time, Kuo continued his working relationship with China's networking establishment.
 In 1994, he was a UNESCO Lecturer in Beijing.
 There he helped the networks of Peking University, Tsinghua University, and the Chinese Academy of Sciences to connect to the Global Internet for the first time.
 He also worked with Tsinghua University to develop the Chinese Education and Research Network (CERNET).
 Since then, China has become one of the world's largest internet users.
-Dr. Kuo helped develop the early China Internet.
+Kuo helped develop the early China Internet.
 For his work, Shanghai Jiao Tong University gave him an honorary degree.

 Entrepreneur in Silicon Valley and China

-In 1994, Dr. Kuo was a co-founder of General Wireless Communications, Inc. with venture capital funding.
+In 1994, Kuo was a co-founder of General Wireless Communications, Inc. with venture capital funding.
 It was based in the Stanford, California area, and later moved to Santa Clara, California.
 Now it has been renamed Mtone Wireless Corporation, based in Beijing and Shanghai.
 It is a major supplier for short messaging and cellphone games in China.
-With his experience in venture capital, Dr. Kuo became a Mentor in Entrepreneurship in Stanford Business School from 1998- 2008.
+With his experience in venture capital, Kuo became a Mentor in Entrepreneurship in Stanford Business School from 1998- 2008.
 In 2006 he taught a course at Fudan University in Shanghai on Entrepreneurship.

+Death

+Kuo died on April 14, 2026, at the age of 91.

 Books

-Franklin has written several books related to networks, protocols, computer communications and multimedia.
+Kuo wrote several books related to networks, protocols, computer communications and multimedia.
 Some of his texts were used as graduate textbooks at universities for teaching subjects related to computer communications and networks.